Guide to ACA employer penalties

 The easiest way for ALEs to avoid employer shared responsibility provision payments is to offer ACA-compliant health benefits to their employees.
 While most employers choose to offer traditional group health insurance coverage that meets the standards for minimum essential coverage (MEC), minimum value, and affordability, it isn't the only option.

-A health reimbursement arrangement (HRA) can also help you satisfy the employer mandate, depending on the type you offer.
+A health reimbursement arrangement (HRA) can also help you satisfy the ACA employer mandate, depending on the type you offer.

 Individual coverage HRA (ICHRA)

 The individual coverage HRA (ICHRA) allows organizations of all sizes, including ALEs, to reimburse their employees for qualifying medical expenses and individual health insurance premiums.
 Unlike one-size-fits-all traditional group health insurance plans, an ICHRA allows your employees to purchase the qualified health insurance coverage that best fits their unique needs.
+This helps to keep health plan costs low for both employers and employees.

 You can customize allowances and eligibility with 11 different employee classes.
 This allows you to offer the benefit to only your full-time employees, for example.
 Or, you can offer a group policy to your full-time employees and an ICHRA to your part-time workers.
 With employee classes, you can customize your ICHRA to fit your needs.